skeem1/Pawty-App/README.md

 Incorporates clicker app for training and recall, has features like journal and scheduler for appointments like pet visits.

-It is available in the App Store here: https://apps.apple.com/us/app/pawty/id1539985388
+It is available for free on the App Store here: https://apps.apple.com/us/app/pawty/id1539985388